wakatara/gork/README.md

 than you'd think despite the simplicity of the language commands.
 Other than the underlying internals though, and some affectations with intentionally trying to make it "CRT"-y with terminal effects, I _think_ I managed to stick the landing.

-I also ignored the original save and restore custom text format in favour of something more modern (json) and Go idiomatic, but other than that, yeah... it should be a rather faitful rendition of Zork I.
+I also ignored the original save and restore custom text format in favour of something more modern (json) and Go idiomatic.
+Also, as a quality of life addition, there is a `clear` and `cls` command I added to keep everything on one screen if you choose.
+But, other than those, yeah... it should be a rather faitful rendition of Zork I.

 Please try it out and let me know what I may have gotten worong.
 I'm sure there must be bugs - even with using an AI to list and trace all room exissts and